 Aphantasia is the inability of someone to process images through their mind’s eye.
 They are not able to create mental images of objects and scenarios and are unable to visualize these things in their mind mentally.
 This may include difficulties trying to picture places, objects, faces/people, and scenes.
 People who have aphantasia use other types of sensory processes to decipher information, such as verbalized descriptions and logical reasoning, to aid in the process of mental visualizations.1

-Someone with aphantasia may process information the same as everyone else, however, they are unable to create mental images to go along with their processing.
+Visual imagery exists on a spectrum, from no images at all (aphantasia) through dim or grayscale imagery (hypophantasia) to imagery as vivid as real seeing (hyperphantasia).
+Someone with aphantasia may process information like everyone else, but no mental image accompanies it.
 This means that if they are asked to visualize a situation or object, they may struggle to come up with pictures in their mind.
 In this scenario, their mind stays blank, and they are unable to come up with a mental image of the object.
 This occurs despite their being able to see the object and identify it in person.
 Some people may be able to visualize images more than others, as the ability to visualize exists on a spectrum, and some people might have partial or grayscale imagery.2

 Not everyone experiences aphantasia the same way, and variations include: